 Covers All Or Part Of The Settlement

 Most Canadian companies will do whatever is necessary to settle a claim, before it ends up in court.
 In fact, this is the best and most affordable way to settle a claim with an employee or client.
 If you wait until the plaintiff files a lawsuit against your company, you will be forced to pay more, since you will be responsible for the court costs.
 Also, you will need to hire a litigation team, whereas you could have possibly reached a settlement with the plaintiff with or without an attorney.
+The cost to fight in court for a small business like a web development agency can be costly to the point where the owners of the business may have to claim bankruptcy if the expenses are paid by the owners.

 Settling a claim in or out of court can be rather expensive, especially if you have to pay the full amount out of pocket.
 With this said, if you were covered under a professional liability insurance police, you could have possible scathed by only paying part of the settlement.
 In some cases, businesses have been able to rely on their policy to cover the entire amount of the settlement.